-Welcome to Riklan Emergency Management Services (RIKLAN), an industry leader in the delivery of Workplace Safety and Emergency Response training.
+Welcome to RIKLAN Emergency Management Services (RIKLAN), an industry leader in the delivery of Workplace Safety, First Aid, High Risk Licences and Emergency Response training.

-At Riklan Emergency Management Services, our mission is to deliver quality training and assessment that meets the needs of our clients and industry.
+At RIKLAN, our commitment is to deliver quality training and assessment that meets the needs of our clients and industry.

-In recognition of this mission, our objectives are:
+In recognition of this commitment, our aims are:

 RIKLAN is committed to:

-Thus enabling you to make informed decisions about which course is appropriate for you.
+This will enable students to make informed decisions about which training program is appropriate.

 The following refund policy will apply:

-Note.
-If for any reason Riklan Emergency Management Services is unable to fulfil its service agreement with a student, Riklan Emergency Management Services must refund the student’s proportion of fees paid for services not delivered.
+If for any reason RIKLAN is unable to fulfil its service agreement with a student, RIKLAN must refund the student’s proportion of fees paid for services not delivered.

-Unique Student Identifier (USI) is a reference number made up of 10 numbers and letters that:
+A Unique Student Identifier is a reference number made up of ten (10) numbers and letters that:

-Important: The USI will be linked to your name as it appears on the form of ID you used to create the USI.
+The USI will be linked to the student’s name as it appears on the form of ID you used to create the USI.
 The personal details entered when you create a USI must match exactly with those on your form of ID.
-If you do not have proof of ID from the list above, you can contact your training organisation about the other forms of ID they can accept to help you get a USI.
+If you do not have proof of ID from the list above, you can contact your training organisation about the other forms of ID they can accept to assist you in obtaining a USI.

 Riklan Emergency Management Services is committed to implementing best practice in its records management practices and systems, responding in a timely manner to all requests of information from present and past students.
 All staff employed by Riklan Emergency Management Services will be required to apply themselves to the provisions of the Privacy and Protection of Personal Information Act 1998.

 Personal information provided to RIKLAN will be used for the purposes of: